List of Power Rangers Mystic Force characters: Phineas

 Later, after the Ten Terrors had revealed themselves to the surface world, it was Phineas who revealed to Nick that he was the being known as "The Light", the son of the mightiest Mystics, who had the potential to single-handedly vanquish evil.
 In "The Hunter" just as Oculous was about to open fire on Nick, Phineas saved the Ranger from an oncoming bullet and convinced him to not give himself up, based on the premise that all life would be lost if the Light should fall.

 In the episode "Light Source", Phineas met Leelee, with whose outcast status he sympathized.
 During their conversation, Leelee decided that she would rescue Udonna, who had been captured by Hekatoid; Phineas decided that he would tag along.
 On their way, they encountered Clare, who achieved common ground with Leelee and joined the rescue effort.
 The three of them infiltrated the cave where Udonna was held and freed her from Hekatoid's entrapments.
 Before they could free her, they were surrounded by foot soldiers; Phineas singlehandedly defeated these, revealing in its use his prodigious strength, which is implied to have been the cause of Leelee's infatuation with him.
 Because Udonna was in a catatonic state, the trio used the Snow Staff— stolen from the villains by Leelee— and a spell to reawaken her.
 At a gathering held after Hekatoid had been defeated, the three had become fast friends and rejoiced over the days' successes.

 In "The Return," he came to the Rock Porium with flowers for Leelee, whose sweetheart (according to her) he had become.
-The Rangers then gave Phineas a (possibly temporary) job at the store, which he lost when his strange appearance frightened customers.
+The Rangers then gave Phineas a job at the store, which he lost when his strange appearance frightened customers.
 In the final battle, Phineas gathered together the denizens of Briarwood's neighboring forest, convincing them that humans were not their enemy and that the true threat originated from the Master of the Underworld.
 The combined faith of the two populations re-created the Rangers' magic, which had been depleted, allowing the Rangers to overwhelm the Master of the Underworld.
 Phineas, among others, was later hired by the Rock Porium.